mir-group/pair_allegro/README.md

 #### CUDA
 CMake will look for CUDA and cuDNN.
 You may have to explicitly provide the path for your CUDA installation (e.g. `-DCUDA_TOOLKIT_ROOT_DIR=/usr/lib/cuda/`).

-Note that the CUDA that comes with PyTorch when installed with `conda` (the `cudatoolkit` package) is usually insufficient (see [here](https://github.com/pytorch/extension-cpp/issues/26), for example) and you may have to install full CUDA seperately.
-A minor version mismatch between the available full CUDA version and the version of `cudatoolkit` is usually *not* a problem, as long as the system CUDA is equal or newer.
-(For example, PyTorch's requested `cudatoolkit==11.3` with a system CUDA of 11.4 works, but a system CUDA 11.1 will likely fail.) cuDNN is also required by PyTorch.
+Note that the CUDA that comes with PyTorch when installed with `conda` is insufficient and you may have to install full CUDA seperately.
+A minor version mismatch between the available CUDA version and PyTorch's CUDA version is usually *not* a problem, as long as the system CUDA's minor version is the same or newer. cuDNN is also required by PyTorch.

-#### With OpenMP (optional, better performance)
-`pair_allegro` supports the use of OpenMP to accelerate certain parts of the pair style, by setting `OMP_NUM_THREADS` and using the [LAMMPS OpenMP package](https://docs.lammps.org/Speed_omp.html).

-#### With Kokkos (GPU-resident, optional, best performance, most reliable)
+#### Kokkos (recommended, best GPU performance and most reliable)
 `pair_allegro` supports the use of Kokkos to accelerate the pair style on the GPU and avoid host-GPU transfers.
 `pair_allegro` supports two setups for Kokkos: pair_style and model both on CPU, or both on GPU.
 Please ensure you build LAMMPS with the appropriate Kokkos backends enabled for your usecase.
 For example, to use CUDA GPUs, add:
 ```